aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/worksheets/autofit/autofit-single-column-of-worksheet/_index.md

 weight: 10
 ---

-This REST API automatically adjusts the width of a single column or a contiguous range of columns on an Excel worksheet.
+This REST API automatically adjusts the width of a single column or a contiguous range of columns in an Excel worksheet.

 ## REST API